genderkit/genderkit/_articles/periareolar-mastectomy.md

 ### Cost and funding

-The cost of privately obtaining a mastectomy in the UK is around £TODO.

 If you have a [formal diagnosis]({{ site.baseurl }}{% link _articles/formal-diagnosis.md %}), the NHS will usually provide funding for a mastectomy.
 Mastectomy for reasons of gender dysphoria requires a written letter of recommendation from a specialist gender clinician (such as NHS Gender Identity Clinic staff or private specialists) who have assessed you for suitability for surgery {% cite cr181 %}.

 ### References